 The Municipality's MRI is described in this IPS as Short-Term Money.
-Short-Term Money consists of money that is needed to meet the short-term financial obligations of the Municipality coming due within 24 months from the date of receipt of such money and are controlled and managed by the Treasurer.
+Short-Term Money consists of money that is needed to meet the short-term financial obligations of the Municipality and are controlled and managed by the Treasurer.